 “The morning sun was shining on the gold wall of the new American Bank building, and the reflection became a path of gold on the street.
 As one drove into the area, the shimmer of the gold reflection enveloped the car and filtered to the inside.
 Austin’s skyline is beginning to shape up and take on the appearance of a big city,” she wrote.

 But Austin’s own El Dorado wouldn’t last.
-The streets of gold Inez discovered in the downtown of 1973 faded into memory only 20 years later, as 3,600 panes of gilded glass were pried from the 21-story bank tower at West Sixth and Lavaca Streets and interred, without ceremony, in dumpsters bound for a local landfill.
+The streets of gold Inez discovered in the downtown of 1973 faded into memory only 20 years later, with 3,600 panes of gilded glass pried off the 21-story bank tower at West Sixth and Lavaca Streets and interred, without ceremony, in dumpsters bound for a local landfill.

 A few hundred of the panes, weighing roughly 300 pounds each, were rescued by savvy decorators and collectors, and they’re probably still out there, somewhere — but perhaps more people might have paid attention to the dumpsters if they’d known the glass actually contained real gold.
 It did.

 What’s now known as the Chase Bank Tower at 221 West Sixth Street has operated under quite a few names — MBank Tower, Bank One Tower, and so on — since its construction as the American Bank Plaza between 1972 and 1974.
 American Bank, by the way, was founded in 1890 by George Washington Littlefield, a name you’ll probably recognize if you’ve been around town for a while.

 Built for $17 million in a joint venture between the bank and Century Development Corporation, a firm associated with late Houston developer Kenneth L. Schnitzer, the tower enjoyed only a single glorious year as Austin’s tallest building, until the 1975 completion of the Austin National Bank Tower just two blocks over at 515 Congress Avenue kicked it from its golden throne by only 14 feet.